awesominat/testing-ga/README.md

-# Header - Change by player A
+# Section A
+Original content for A.

-# Main content
+# Section B
-This is some content in the middle of the file.
+Original content for B.

-# Footer
+# Section C
-This is the footer of the file.
+Original content for C.